-The Center for Climate Protection, along with a variety of partners, pushing the local clean energy envelope
+The Climate Center, along with a variety of partners, pushing the local clean energy envelope

 The Center is a partner in three grant-funded projects that are underway aimed at exploring how Community Choice agencies (CCAs) can play a leading role in advancing the decentralized clean energy economy of the future.